Kotlin/dataframe/docs/StardustDocs/topics/read.md

 }
 ```

-You will get a column for each dog, which becomes an issue when you have a lot of dogs.
+you will get a column for each dog, which becomes an issue when you have a lot of dogs.
-This issue is especially noticeable when generating data schemas from the JSON, as you might have run out of memory
+This issue is especially noticeable when generating data schemas from the JSON, as you might even run out of memory
 when doing that due to the sheer number of generated interfaces.\
 Instead, you can use `keyValuePaths` to specify paths to the objects that should be read as key value frame columns.